Lack of knowledge about Lyme disease in Canada

 The number of Lyme disease cases in Canada continues to rise.
 Climate change, along with other factors, are enabling ticks to expand into the eastern and central provinces of Canada, including southern New Brunswick.
 But how knowledgeable are residents in those areas about Lyme disease and how willing are they to adopt protective measures to prevent tick bites?
 A new survey provides some answers.

-Researchers surveyed 137 participants from 11 professional and recreational organizations across New Brunswick between December 2018 and February 2019.
+Researchers surveyed 137 participants from 11 professional and recreational organizations across New Brunswick between December 2018 and February 2019 to better understand Lyme disease in canada.
 Thirty-six percent of the participants spent time outdoors for their occupation and 64% for recreational activities.

 Only one of the participants had been previously diagnosed with Lyme disease in Canada, while 14 were unsure about whether they had ever been infected.